Clutter Defined, and 5 Signs of a Clutter Problem

-You get up and can't find a wearable outfit in your closet.
-Either nothing goes together, nothing really fits, an item you want is dirty and possibly buried at the bottom of a pile of other dirty laundry, a button is missing from your favorite shirt, or you dug through your overburdened closet rail and half of the clothes fell to the floor.
+- You get up and can't find a wearable outfit in your closet.
+Either nothing goes together, nothing really fits, an item you want is dirty and possibly buried at the bottom of a huge pile of other dirty laundry, a button is missing from your favorite shirt, or you dig through your overburdened closet rail and half the clothes fall to the floor.
 In any case, you throw on whatever you can find and feel uncomfortable and unhappy.

 The same applies to gifts.
 If you have no use for something, you should be able to declutter it without guilt.
-An item that comes with obligations is not a gift at all.
-It's a manipulation.
+An item that comes with obligations is not a gift at all – it's a manipulation.
 A true gift is freely given as a token of affection.
-If the object itself does not enhance your life, you should feel free to remove it.
-It has already served its purpose as an expression of love.
+If the object itself does not enhance your life, you should feel free to remove it, since it has already served its purpose as an expression of love.
 But if you struggle with guilt or the feeling that you "betray" someone when you don't keep his gift, you may develop a problem with clutter.

 How do you know you should declutter?